PSHE and Citizenship Policy

 - Provision will be made for individual needs in I.E.P’s.

 - Equal opportunities are provided for boys and girls, also for children with special needs, those who are talented or gifted and children from different cultural backgrounds.

-- Equal opportunities are provided and sessions are adapted for all children, including children with Special Educational Needs (SEND), those who are talented or gifted, children with English as an additional language (EAL) and children from different cultural backgrounds.
-They will be given access to additional resources and teaching to support their learning and to ensure they make maximum progress from their individual starting points.
+- Children with English as an additional language (E.A.L.) will be given access to additional resources and teaching to support their learning and to ensure they make maximum progress from their individual starting points.